babolivier/scanner/README.md

 main use nowadays is for scanning documents, I figured I'd write a simple app they can use to trigger scans.

-The project comes in two parts, a PWA (progressive web app) and a server.
-The PWA lives on my parents' devices and interacts with the server when they want to preview or scan a document.
+The project comes in two parts, a web application and a server.
+The web app is served to my parents' devices and interacts with the server when they want to preview or scan a document.
 The server runs on a Raspberry Pi 4, which is connected to the printer via USB, and interacts with it using [SANE](http://www.sane-project.org/).

 Once a scan is complete, the resulting file is uploaded to my Nextcloud